 Marécottes Zoo and Alpine Swimming Pool - it is home to examples of most of the Alps’ wild animals in their natural environment: black bears, wolves, lynxes, foxes, marmots, red deer and many other species.
 Accessible by train from Vallorcine - www.zoo-alpin.ch

 Pony rides and inflatable castles, near the train station. À Val’burgers snack on site.
 Open July/August.

 Hiking with Huskies

-Dog- led walks to consist of just that - being guided by a trained Husky dog, giving commands by voice and visual signal.
-The dog keeps contact with the walker, be child or adult, via a harness and tether.
+Dog-led walks consist of just that - being guided by a trained Husky dog, giving commands by voice and visual signal.
+The dog keeps contact with the walker, be it a child or an adult, via a harness and tether.
 With help from your four-legged navigator, it is possible to travel great distances without fatigue, at the same time creating a bond with your animal that opens one to a new way to experience nature’s pleasures along the journey.

 Tel: 0033 684 99 34 67

-In the summer months, there are kennel tours and "cani-rando hikes" for families and group of children.
+In the summer months, there are kennel tours and "cani-rando hikes" for families and groups of children.
 You can even learn about the history of dog sledding.
-Summer activity is especially suitable for group of kids!
+Summer activity is especially suitable for groups of kids!